 Buying a 2010 Honda Odyssey, and saving $5000 off of MSRP.

 reported on Friday, May 14, 2010

 Buying a 2009 Honda Odyssey, and saving $1500 off of MSRP.

-The reason I choose the dealership, was this was the only dealership In Edmonton that would accept the quote from Car Cost Canada.
+The reason I choose the dealership, was that this was the only dealership In Edmonton that would accept the quote from Car Cost Canada.
 The other thing to was the dealership offered 5 year/100,000Km free oil change.
-Either then that I was able to negotiate the same price I purchase from Sherwood Honda, at a different dealership and that was before I joined Car Cost Canada.
-Basically, I didn''''t really need the assistance from C.C.C. to get the price for the vehicle.
-Also, the manager didn''''t honor the Dealer Cost that was given from C.C.C, as he told me that the number was not correct and basically gave me the MSRP on the website.
-I did everything like C.C.C. website told customers to do.
-I took the dealer cost and GST, other fees and added 3% and the sales manager wouldn''''t honor my 3% and told me he would do 4%.
+Also, then I was able to negotiate the same price I purchased from Sherwood Honda, at a different dealership and that was before I joined Car Cost Canada.
+Basically, I didn't really need the assistance from Car Cost Canada to get the price for the vehicle.
+Also, the manager didn't honor the Dealer Cost that was given from Car Cost Canada, as he told me that the number was not correct and basically gave me the MSRP on the website.
+I did everything like Car Cost Canada's website told customers to do.
+I took the dealer cost and GST, other fees and added 3% but the sales manager wouldn't honor my 3% and told me he would do 4%.
 Again, the manager only gave me the MSRP and gave me 4%.
-I feel if this dealership wants to be involved with Car Cost Canada, I think they should honor the Dealer Cost as what was quoted from C.C.C.
+I feel if this dealership wants to be involved with Car Cost Canada, I think they should honor the Dealer Cost as what was quoted from Car Cost Canada.